Frédéric Fiebig: Fiebig: A European Expressionist

-His work, praised by Guillaume Apollinaire, Francis Carco, André Salmon, is not enough to get him out of oblivion.
-Fiebig is still hardly known in Alsace where he spent half of his life.
+His work, praised by Guillaume Apollinaire, Francis Carco, and André Salmon, is not enough to get him out of oblivion; Fiebig is still hardly known in Alsace where he spent half of his life.
 Yet the art critic Clément Morrolobt ("Morro") considers him "an impressionist in the true sense of the word".
-French academician and art specialist, Maurice Rheims mentions him as the only "French" painter who was really part of Die Brücke expressionist movement, although he was not necessarily conscious of it.
+French academician and art specialist, Maurice Rheims mentions him as the only "French" painter who was really part of the expressionist movement Die Brücke, although he was not necessarily conscious of it.
 Some short articles in the local Alsacian press and a thesis are devoted to him, but it seems that his work is still very much unrecognized in France.
-In Latvia, art specialists and scholars are more and more celebrating his work.
-Profoundly European by his personal history, Fiebig evolved between Post-Impressionism and Expressionism.
-Fiebig leaves a comprehensive work dominated by a transfigured vision of urban landscape and nature, in the context of a life broken by the two world wars.
+In Latvia, art specialists and scholars are increasingly celebratory of his work.
+Profoundly European by his personal history, Fiebig evolved between Post-Impressionism and Expressionism and he leaves an extensive body of work dominated by a transfigured vision of urban landscape and nature, in the context of a life broken by the two world wars.